Auto rickshaw: Philippines

-In the Philippines, a similar mode of public transport is the "tricycle" (Filipino: traysikel; Cebuano: traysikol).
-Unlike auto rickshaws, however, it has a motorcycle with a sidecar configuration and a different origin.
-The exact date of its appearance in the Philippines is unknown, but it started appearing after World War 2, roughly at the same time as the appearance of the jeepney.
-It is most likely derived from the Rikuo Type 97 military motorcycle used by the Imperial Japanese Army in the Philippines starting at 1941.
+In the Philippines, a similar mode of public transport is the tricycle (traysikel; traysikol).
+Unlike auto rickshaws, Philippine tricycles use a motorcycle with a sidecar configuration.
+The exact date of their appearance in the Philippines is unknown, but they began appearing after World War II, roughly at the same time as the jeepney.
+One hypothesis is that they were derived from the Rikuo Type 97 military motorcycle used by the Imperial Japanese Army in the Philippines during World War II.
 The motorcycle was essentially a licensed copy of a Harley-Davidson with a sidecar.
-However, there is also another hypothesis which places the origin of the tricycle to the similarly built "trisikad", a human-powered cycle rickshaw built in the same configuration as the tricycle.
-However, the provenance of the trisikad is also unknown.
-Prior to the tricycles and trisikad, the most common means of mass public transport in the Philippines is a carriage pulled by horses or carabaos known as the kalesa (calesa or carromata in Philippine Spanish).
-The pulled rickshaw never gained acceptance in the Philippines.
-Americans tried to introduce it in the early 20th century, but it was strongly opposed by local Filipinos who viewed it as an undignified mode of transport that turned humans into "beasts".
+Another hypothesis places their origin in the similarly configured pedicab, a human-powered cycle rickshaw, although the provenance of the trisikad is also unknown.